shangdrk/4-year-teaser/README.md

 ## Todo List
 - `<Greeting />` should be used as a general-purpose component that connects two content components together
-- prompts user to confirm default username before building coupons
+- prompt user to confirm default username before building coupons
+- change current authentication mechanism so that server looks up session info instead of relying on post parameters